jysullivan/FNGr/README.md

-YOu can download this repository using devtools
+You can download this repository using devtools

 ```{r}
 # install.packages("devtools")